BS Admission/Graduation Requirements

 STEPS TO BACHELOR’S DEGREE ADMISSION:

-- Request Admissions Credentials: You need to request your associate’s degree transcript and all previous college transcripts be sent to:
+- Request Admissions Credentials: Request your associate’s degree transcript and all previous college transcripts and email them to email@example.com or mail them to:

 Polk State College